gromacs/gromacs/docs/dev-manual/code-formatting.rst

 ``uncrustify.sh``
 ^^^^^^^^^^^^^^^^^

-This script runs uncrustify and ``copyright.py`` on modified files and reports/applies the results.
+This script runs uncrustify on modified files and reports/applies the results.
 By default, the current HEAD commit is compared to the work tree, and files that

 1. are different between these two trees and
-2. change under uncrustify and/or have outdated copyright header
+2. change under uncrustify

 are reported.
 This behavior can be changed by